 James L. Cassella (Mayor, East Rutherford)

-Thank you all very much for giving me the opportunity to preside, for the next twelve months, over your league of Municipalities.
-It is an honor for me and for my hometown, East Rutherford.
+Thank you all very much for giving me the opportunity to preside, for the next 12 months, over your League of Municipalities.
+It is an honor for me and for my hometown,

-Speaking about democrat and republican, though, one thing that impresses me most about the League of Municipalities is its bipartisanship or even nonpartisanship.
-When you become a member of the Executive Board and you attend meetings you realize you check your party affiliation at the door.
-We are there to support democrat and republican municipalities, whether they are urban, suburban, or rural municipalities.
-No matter what the makeup of a municipality’s population or where it is located–whether it be along the Jersey Shore, the rolling hills of the northwest, in the shadows of New York City, along the banks of Delaware, and everywhere in between–we are one, fighting for those many issues that affect all of us.
+Speaking about Democrat and Republican, though, one thing that impresses me most about the League of Municipalities is its bipartisanship or even nonpartisanship.
+When you become a member of the Executive Board and you attend meetings, you check your party affiliation at the door.
+We are there to support Democrat and Republican municipalities, whether they are urban, suburban, or rural municipalities.
+No matter what the makeup of a municipality’s population is or where it is located–whether it be along the Jersey Shore, the rolling hills of the northwest, in the shadows of New York City, along the banks of Delaware, and everywhere in between–we are one, fighting for those many issues that affect all of us.

 I want to honor all those who have served and all of those who continue to serve their fellow citizens on the local level in New Jersey.
 I’m proud to be one of you and I’m humbled by your examples of honorable service.
 I will depend on your support during my term as your president, but without your active participation in League affairs my efforts will fall flat and we won’t get anywhere.
 So I really do look to you to help me to be successful.

 It will be an exciting year with a new administration coming in, and on behalf of the League of Municipalities, I wish the Governor-Elect Phil Murphy and Lt.
 Governor-Elect Sheila Oliver the best and of course the same goes to the Legislative leadership: our good friend Paul Sarlo who was just reelected, and we look forward to working with all of them.
 I think we’re going to have a lot of dialog.
 I see a good year coming up.